-Welcome to the section on Safeguarding within Hereford Diocese, the above tabs will take you into the relevant sections.
+Welcome to the section on Safeguarding within Hereford Diocese.
 I hope you find this information useful and informative.
 Ensuring Safeguarding is kept active in our work is important to guarantee we are all kept safe.
 Information, particularly national information can change frequently therefore we do endeavour to check and update this site when necessary.
-If you have any difficulty in finding the information you are looking for please email us at firstname.lastname@example.org and we can point you in the right direction.
+If you have any difficulty in finding the information you are looking for please email us at email@example.com and we can point you in the right direction.

 We, at Hereford Diocese, are fully committed in following the guidance and standards as set by Archbishop Justin Welby and equally believe safeguarding should be at the heart of our Christian faith.‘Safeguarding’ means the action the Church takes to promote a safer culture in all our churches.
 In order to achieve this, we need to do a lot of hard work.
 We will promote the welfare of children, young people and adults.
 We will look to prevent abuse from occurring.
 We will seek to protect those that are at risk of being abused and respond well to those that have been abused.We will take care to identify where a person may present a risk to others and offer support to them whilst taking steps to mitigate such risks.